UselessPickles/diamondtel-m92-bluetooth/README.md

 ![Basic Component Diagram](readme/basic_component_diagram.png)

-- A custom device connects inline between the DiamondTel Model 92 handset and transceiver.
+- A custom Bluetooth adapter connects inline between the DiamondTel Model 92 handset and transceiver.
-- The transceiver provides its power supply and power on/off functionality.
+- The transceiver provides its power supply and power on/off functionality to the Bluetooth adapter.
-    - Power supply, ground, and handset power button connection is passed through the custom device.
+    - Power supply, ground, and handset power button connection is passed through the Bluetooth adapter between the handset and transceiver.
-    - The transceiver's power supply may be a battery or an external power supply (AC/DC adapter, cigarette lighter adapter, or a connection to vehicle wiring).
+    - When the transceiver powers on, the Bluetooth adapter also powers on via the same power supply that powers the handset.
-- The custom device takes over full control of the handset to:
+- The Bluetooth adapter takes full control of the handset.
-    - Update the display.
-    - Turn the backlight on/off.
-    - Turn speakers/microphone on/off.
-    - Detect button presses.
-    - Produce sound effects for button presses, ringtones, etc.
+- The Bluetooth adapter fully implements all behavior that is experienced by interacting with the handset.
+Much of it is a replica of (or inspired by) the DiamondTel Model 92's original behavior.
-- The custom device communicates with the transceiver to monitor the transciever battery level.
+- The Bluetooth adapter communicates with the transceiver to monitor the transceiver battery level.
 - There is no direct pass-through communication between the handset and transceiver.
-    - As far as the transceiver knows, it simply powers up and remains in its default idle state at all times (except for when the custom device requests the battery level).
+    - As far as the transceiver knows, it simply powers up and remains in its default idle state at all times (except for when the Bluetooth adapter requests the battery level).
-- The custom device fully implements all behavior that is experienced by interacting with the handset.
-Much of it is a replica of (or inspired by) the DiamondTel Model 92's original behavior.
-- The custom device pairs with a modern cell phone using the Bluetooth Hands-Free Profile (HFP).
+- The Bluetooth adapter pairs with a modern cell phone using the Bluetooth Hands-Free Profile (HFP).
 This Bluetooth connection is used to:
     - Monitor/display cell service status and signal strength, etc.
     - Handle incoming calls.
     - Send outgoing calls.